jangel01/CPSC-449-Bookstore-API/README.md

 ```

 ### GET /search?title={}&author={}&min_price={}&max_price={} -- Search by title, author, minimum price, and maximum price
-Paramters: You can leave all the paramters empty, search by one paramter, or by all paramters
+Paramters: You can leave all the paramters empty, search by one paramter, or by all paramters.
+Note that title and author values don't have to exactly match as we are using regex

+--

 Example 1: